birdflag/birdflag.github.io/_projects/2020-09-18-museum-work.md

 ---

 ### Speculative designs for museum shows for some of my favorite institutions and artists.
-More about my background/experience.
+My design background is rooted in the museum setting, where I've created  digital and print publicity for events, exhibition layouts and features, and website elements, all within institutional brand identities.

 <div class="gallery" data-columns="3">